Atishay25/Atishay25.github.io/_pages/about.md

 Kon'nichiwa!

 I’m Atishay, a final year undergrad at IIT Bombay pursuing B.Tech in [Computer Science and Engineering](https://www.cse.iitb.ac.in).
-I am diving deep into the world of algorithms, AI, and everything in between, although I'm little-bit afraid of swimming, but still I am diving into it.
+I am diving deep into the world of algorithms, AI, and everything in between.
+Although I’m a little bit afraid of swimming, I am still diving into it.
 I was born and raised in the vibrant town of Tikamgarh, Madhya Pradesh.

-When I'm not tinkering with tech, you might find me chasing the horizon of what's possible—or maybe just chilling with a good anime or playing keyboard.
+When I'm not tinkering with tech, you might find me chasing the horizon of what's possible—or maybe just chilling with a good anime or playing the keyboard.
 After all, Kaizoku Ou Ni Naru Otokuda!